NikitaZelenskis/LLM-Kernel-Tuner/README.md

 ## About This Project

 This project was developed as part of a master thesis research.
 The thesis provides comprehensive analysis and comparison of different tuning strategies and settings for LLM-based kernel optimization.
-You can find the complete thesis document in [`Master_Thesis.pdf`](Master_Thesis.pdf) which includes detailed experimental results, performance comparisons, and insights into the effectiveness of various approaches.
+You can find the complete thesis document in [`Master_Thesis.pdf`](Master_Thesis.pdf) (official [mirror](https://theses.liacs.nl/3545)) which includes detailed experimental results, performance comparisons, and insights into the effectiveness of various approaches.

 ## Features